top of page

 Day 9

-Make your initial race plan.
+Develop your initial race plan with your crew and coach.
 What types of moves will you make at key course landmarks?
 What technical, informational, and motivational calls will your crew need?
-To get started, check out this article.
+For guidance, watch coxswain Coral Kadsen's Crush the Course: Strategy presentation on YouTube, and check out this Ready all, row blog post about HOCR race plans.

 Day 10